 "It may succumb to the temptation to use the movement for its own purposes and cause massive disfunctionalism in the organization.
 Moderate members won't want NAM to be hijacked," he said.

 "DAM AGAINST THE US"

 There is little doubt that Iran wants to reconstruct NAM into a more muscular political tool.
 Iranian media have been full of announcements from officials saying Tehran would breathe new life into it to challenge "Western domination".

-Iran's tenure as chairman of the movement has been described locally as "a show of power against global arrogance" and a "strong dam against the U.S.".
+Iran's tenure of the movement has been described locally as "a show of power against global arrogance" and a "strong dam against the U.S.".

 Authorities have announced a week's holiday to minimize Tehran's choking traffic and have spruced up areas where events will be held.